bablab/parenting_under_pressure_public/README.txt

 Total of 88 responses from PUP English and 23 responses from Spanish PUP = 111 responses Excluded 2 responses who did not leave an email- total of 109 responses for prize draw.

+---

+9/2/20

+Transferring GitHub repos to Kristen from Emily.